AppSecure-nrw/security-belts/green/treatment-of-vulnerabilities-with-severity-high-or-higher.md

 ## Benefits

 - Prioritized treatment of most severe vulnerabilities.
-- The software is free of high-impact vulnerabilities, which decreases the chance of denial of service attacks and lost or manipulation of confidential data.
+- The software is free of high-impact vulnerabilities, which decreases the chance of successful denial of service attacks and loss or manipulation of confidential data.

 ## Assessment